microsoft/SynapseML/README.md

 > To read the EULA for using the docker image, run
 >     docker run -it -p 8888:8888 microsoft/mmlspark eula

+#### GPU VM Setup

+MMLSpark can be used to train deep learning models on a set of GPU nodes from a Spark application.
+For instructions on setting up an Azure GPU VM, see [this guide](docs/azure-setup.md).

 ### Spark package

 MMLSpark can be conveniently installed on existing Spark clusters via the